maxpaschke/udacity-devops-project-3/readme.md

     * Name: `myAgentPool`
     * Enable `Grant access permission to all pipelines`

-* Setup terraform
-  - Replace the values below in terraform/main.tf with the output from `Create_storage_account.ps1` above
-  - Run the import script `import_resource_group.ps1` in the terraform folder
-  - Modify the tags of the existing resource group resource to match the resourcegroup in `input.tf`
-  - Run `terraform apply`

-* Create a new pipeline and connect it
+* Create a new pipeline and connect it to github
   - Goto `Pipelines` in the Azure Devops project
   - Select `Create`
     - In the Connect Wizard Select `Github`